Lesson 3: A full-fledged application to physics#

 plt.show()

-Now test how well the neural network actually performs.
+Now let us test how well the neural network actually performs.
 Run it on a random training batch (now of larger batchsize).
 Then plot the network’s predictions for the parameters vs the true parameter values, which are known in the training batch.

 subkey,key = jax.random.split( key )